taektay/ee106/docs/lab2.rst

 Overview
 --------

-In this lab, we are going to test various ROS tools developed for illustrating the ROS Nodes and Topic graph relations, visualizing the ROS Topics in real-time, and saving-replaying ROS message data.
-ROS, as a tool-based framework, features a plethora of applications, which can also be seen `here <http://wiki.ros.org/Tools>`_.
+In this lab, we are going to test ROS tools that are developed for illustrating the ROS Nodes and Topic graph relations, visualizing the ROS Topics in real-time, and saving-replaying ROS message data.
+ROS, as a tool-based framework, features a plethora of applications, which can also be found `here <http://wiki.ros.org/Tools>`_.

-Additionally, the Clearpath Jackal robot will be demonstrated in the class, along with the use of some of the ROS tools.
-Afterward, the simulated version of the Jackal robot will be deployed in the Gazebo simulator and it will be compared with the real robot.
+Additionally, the `Clearpath Jackal <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_ mobile robot will be demonstrated in the class, along with the use of some of the ROS tools.
+Furthermore, the simulated version of the Jackal robot will be deployed in the Gazebo simulator and it will be compared with the real robot.
 A 2D LiDAR ranging scenario will be demonstrated and will be the base of this lab's assignment.

-Install Gazebo
+Installing Gazebo Simulator
 -----------

 The Gazebo simulator is a broadly used open-source robotic simulator, that has been used for ROS application development before testing on robots in the real world.
 To install the Gazebo simulator we need to perform,